Crowds honor WWII veterans at Normandy D-Day celebrations

 On the German side, several thousand were killed or wounded.

 Wallace, who is using a wheelchair, was among about 20 WWII veterans who opened Saturday’s parade of military vehicles in Sainte-Mere-Eglise to great applause from thousands of people, in a joyful atmosphere.
-He did not hide his pleasure, happily waving to the crowd as parents explained the achievements of WWII heroes to their children.
+He did not hide his pleasure, happily waving to the crowd as parents explained the achievements of World War II heroes to their children.

 Many history buffs, wearing military and civilian clothes from the period, also came to stage a reenactment of the events.